christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 - we dont care about barriers in the path and surface objects go ontop of eachother
 - surfaceObjects dont consider their own bounds when pathing. (done)

 Diagonal paths is fixed.
-Tree barriers dont render properly I think it is svg issues.
+Tree barriers dont render properly I think it is svg issues, but it could be my math issues too.

 ## back to pathing to food